margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** sound, murmur, chatter, solitude, echo, mute, muffle, gene, command, secret

 ## Women ##
-Gentle beams of living love
+Gentle beams of living love.
-The expressions of the calm, and peaceful life force People with a strong sense and connection to nature Anchors to life as sisters, mothers, and wives Protectors of the earth
+The expressions of the calm, and peaceful life force.
+People with a strong sense and connection to nature.
+Anchors to life as sisters, mothers, and wives.
+Protectors of the earth.
-People who can help the women nearby adjust their crowns with a rejoicing heart
+People who can "help the women nearby adjust their crowns" with a rejoicing heart.

 <br>

 **Word Associations:** life, protection, attraction, sense, nature, sister, mother, wife, queen, anchor

 ## Temptation ##
-The lure to engage in something that's not right for oneself, that's wrong The pull to sin
-The snakey voice that leads to reactions, a draw to sexiness, hotness The cravings for what is not healty
-The desire to be wild
-The voice of the devil belitting, patronizing, defining someone as less than pure ideas
+The lure to engage in something that's not right for oneself, that's wrong, the pull to sin, the snakey voice that leads to reactions, a draw to sexiness, hotness, the cravings for what is not healthy, the desire to be wild, and the voice of the devil belitting, patronizing, defining someone as less than pure ideas.

 <br>

 **Word Associations:** devil, lure, wild, shame, sin, resist, snake, craving, struggle, desire

 ## Monster ##
-The monstrous ego that wants to promote itself, compare itself to others, boast, speak only about itself The monstrous terroristic reactions that wnat to be individualistic and like no one else The society mtyhs of cowobys, damsels-in-distress
-The labyrinth of false beliefs to be purged
-The ugly creature within that wants to be unleashed and uncloseted The feeling of being hit by truck with hate, and foolishness, and teasing, and ridicule
+The monstrous ego that wants to promote itself, compare itself to others, boast, speak only about itself, the monstrous terroristic reactions that wnat to be individualistic and like no one else, the society myths of cowobys, damsels-in-distress, the labyrinth of false beliefs to be purged, the ugly creature within that wants to be unleashed and uncloseted, and the feeling of being hit by truck with hate, and foolishness, and teasing, and ridicule.

 <br>

 **Word Associations:** terror, beast, myth, labyrinth, creature, truck, unleaed, closet, hunt, supernatural

 ## Identity ##
-Identity - what gives one meaning, and a purpose
+Identity - what gives one meaning, and a purpose.
-The essence within that roots someone and defines them The authetnic self with passions, ideas, thoughts, interests, and qualities like curiosity, wholeness, grace, creativity, ability
+The essence within that roots someone and defines them.
+The authetnic self with passions, ideas, thoughts, interests, and qualities like curiosity, wholeness, grace, creativity, ability.
-The person who naturally loves
+The person who naturally loves.
-People try to steal this identity, rob the identity of it's true gold, it's true worth, define it by societyal truths Soceity tries to mask it
+People try to steal this identity, rob the identity of it's true gold, it's true worth, define it by societyal truths.
+Soceity tries to mask it.
-People destory the privacy
+People destroy the privacy.
-Beliefs cover up the appearance, and personality comes as a disguise
+Beliefs cover up the appearance, and personality comes as a disguise.

 <br>